 + FREE Shipping on Cat Food and Supplies

 Fats and Fatty Acids

 Dietary fats are a necessary part of a cat’s diet.
-Omega-3s and omega-6s promote overall growth and development, while also playing a key role in many organ functions.
+Omega-3s and omega-6s promote overall growth and development while also playing a key role in many organ functions.
 The ratio of these fatty acids required to maintain good health changes over the lifespan of your cat.

 Certain fatty acids help ease inflammation and are recommended for senior cats; others promote growth and are recommended for kittens.
-The Association of American Feed Control Officials requires that food labeled for kittens contains specific omega-3s—eicosapentaenoic and docosahexaenoic acids—but have no such requirements for adult food.
+The Association of American Feed Control Officials requires that food labeled for kittens contains specific omega-3s—eicosapentaenoic and docosahexaenoic acids—but has no such requirements for adult food.

 Vitamins and Minerals

-Kittens require specific vitamins and minerals to develop strong immune systems, like vitamin E and selenium.
+Kittens require specific vitamins and minerals to develop strong immune systems like vitamin E and selenium.
 The AAFCO’s Nutrient Profile for cat food indicates that kittens need nearly twice as much calcium as adults do.
 Calcium and phosphorus together build and maintain strong bones.